 This benefit will pay up to R20 000 per policy per calendar year and is payable irrespective of whether your medical scheme covered the costs.
 The shortfall is calculated as the Emergency Room charges minus the amount paid by your medical scheme.
 To qualify for this benefit, you must use the casualty facility within 48 hours of the accident.

 9. Robotic Medical Procedure Cover: Cover of up to R30 000 per policy, per calendar year for medical expense shortfalls that arise directly from the use of robotic machinery in the course of in-hospital operative treatment.

 The cover items listed below are not subject to the overall regulated Medical Expense Shortfall limit per individual insured, per year.

-- Accidental Dentistry Cover: Accidental tooth fracture cover, for tooth fractures caused from an external blow to the mouth.
+11. Accidental Dentistry Cover: Accidental tooth fracture cover, for tooth fractures caused from an external blow to the mouth.
 This is provided per individual per calendar year.
-This cover is payable at a rate of R2 250 per tooth, irrespective of cover provided by the medical scheme.
-This benefit will pay up to R15 750 per policy per calendar year.
+This cover is payable at a rate of R2 750 per tooth, irrespective of cover provided by the medical scheme.
+This benefit will pay up to R19 250 per policy per calendar year.

-- Accidental Death and Permanent Disability Cover: A R50 000 lump sum benefit is paid in the event of accidental death or accidental permanent disability.
-This cover ceases at age 65 in respect of accidental permanent disability.
+12. Accidental Death and Permanent Disability Cover: A R50 000 lump sum benefit is paid in the event of accidental death or accidental permanent disability.
+This cover ceases at age 65 for accidental permanent disability.

-- Medical Scheme and Gap Policy Premium Cover: This benefit covers the actual medical scheme and Liberty Gap Cover premium amounts in the event of the policyholder’s death or permanent disability.
-Cover is subject to a maximum payment of R6 500 per month, for three consecutive months.
-Cover ceases at age 65.
+14. Medical Scheme and Gap Policy Premium Cover: This benefit covers the actual medical scheme and Liberty Gap Cover premiums in the event of the policyholder’s accidental death or accidental permanent disability.
+This cover is subject to a maximum monthly amount of R7 500 and is payable for 12 months.
+Cover for this benefit ceases at age 65.